 Six ways that bees prepare for winter

-Maryland winters are unpredictable, with some days brutally cold and snowing and the next days be 60 degrees and beautiful.
-On the warmer sunny days, bees will leave the hive to spread their wings and relive themselves before returning back to the cluster.
-The cluster will also reposition itself in other areas of the hive where there is fresh honey.
+Maryland winters are unpredictable, with some days brutally cold and snowing and the days that follow can reach up to 60 degrees and sunny.
+On the warmer sunny days, bees will leave the hive to spread their wings and relieve themselves before returning back to the cluster.
+The cluster will also reposition itself in other areas of the hive where there is fresh honey to eat.

-You never want to check on hives during the winter.
-Even for a few moments the intense cold can shock and kill the bees.
+Never open the hive in frigid temperatures, even if for only a few moments the intense cold can kill the bees.